keithscubemate/ajone239.github.io/_posts/2025-06-28-ai-and-washing-machines.md

 - I soaked the clothes.
 - I worked the water in.
 - I added the detergent.
-- I moved the hulking mass of wet textiles around.
+- I swirled the hulking mass of wet textiles around.
 - I wrung and rinsed.
 - I wrung and rinsed.
 - I changed the water and did it again.
+- I wrung all the water out I could.

 This ordeal took me about 3-4 hours, and then it all had to be hung to dry.
 To be completely honest, it was fun.